-The definition of CDR data is set out in the designation instrument for each sector.
+The definition of Consumer Data Right (CDR) data is set out in the designation instrument for each sector.

-The designation instrument (DI) for the banking sector specifies the following classes of information as ‘CDR data’:
+The designation instrument for the banking sector specifies the following classes of information as ‘CDR data’:

-- information about the consumer or their associate (e.g. contact details)
+- information about the consumer or their associate (for example, contact details)

-- information about the use of a product by a consumer or their associate (e.g. transaction data), and
+- information about the use of a product by a consumer or their associate (for example, transaction data)

-- information about a product (e.g. terms and conditions).
+- information about a product (for example, terms and conditions).

 The definition of CDR data is broad.
 It includes data that has been ‘wholly or partly derived’ from data set out in the designation instrument, and data derived from any previously derived data.

 For the banking sector, ‘materially enhanced information’ refers to data about the use of a product that has become significantly more useful, usable or commercially valuable as a result of analysis or insight.

 Materially enhanced information is CDR data.
 This is because CDR data includes information that has been subsequently derived from the data set out in a designation instrument.

 Examples of ‘materially enhanced information’ in the banking sector include the findings of an income or expense assessment, and a categorisation of transactions as being related to groceries or rent.
 More examples of materially enhanced information can be found in the designation instrument for the banking sector.